Man Page Reference¶

 Use

---max-combo N(clamped to[1, 3]) to test pairs / triples.
-Seeocta --unique-columns. --mcp- Start a Model Context Protocol (MCP) server on standard
+--out-dir.--partition-formatsets the output extension.
+Seeocta --partition-by. --mcp- Start a Model Context Protocol (MCP) server on standard

 input / output.
-Twenty tools are exposed:
+The tools exposed are:

 Options¶